shazish/socculi-vite-mern/README.md

 ## Support the project

-If you find this project helpful or appreciate the work I've done, you can support me by buying me a coffee ☕️ via Ko-fi.
-Your support encourages me to continue improving and developing this project for the community.
+If you find this project helpful or appreciate the work I'm doing, you can support me by buying me a coffee ☕️ via Ko-fi.
+Your support encourages me to continue!

 [![Buy me a coffee](https://img.shields.io/badge/Support%20us%20on-Ko--fi-FF5E5B?style=flat-square&logo=kofi&logoColor=white)](https://ko-fi.com/shazish)